 Camshaft drive | Chain |

-There are currently no vehicle applications for the Ford 5.2L Aluminator engine.
+There are currently no vehicle applications for the Ford 5.2L Aluminator engine, since it’s offered exclusively as a crate motor.

 Discussion